Orinats Yerkir: Ideology

 During an interview in 2007, party leader, Artur Baghdasaryan stated that, "Armenia's membership in the European Union should be one of the key priorities of our country's present and future foreign policy, as EU membership will open new avenues for Armenia."
 Baghdasaryan further stated that in order to begin accession negotiations with the EU, Armenia would have to strengthen its democracy and complete legal, social, economic and political reforms in order to meet European standards, just as the Baltic states have done.

 The party is mostly pro-Western but also supports maintaining positive relations with Russia.
 The party additionally supports the goals and initiatives of the EU's Eastern Partnership program.

+In 2018, the party announced that it supports Armenia's continued membership in the CSTO and the Eurasian Economic Union.